Leverage the power of psychology to make your…

 Facebook posts are arranged chronologically through Timeline.
 You don’t want new followers to miss out on previous posts because of your recent activities.

-Pinning a post allows users to keep a specific status or post prominent on their Timeline.
+Pinning a post allows users to keep a specific status or post prominently on their Timeline.

 Tip: Hire a highly skilled content writer VA from staffing agencies to help you craft a post that will not only attract readers but have them click through your link and sign up.